Sandbach Town Council

-Sandbach Town Council is a town council for the Cheshire Market Town of Sandbach.
+Sandbach Town Council is a town council for the Cheshire market town of Sandbach.
 It which was established in 1974 as a successor council to the Sandbach Urban District Council.
-It comprises 20 councillors elected every four years.
+It comprises 21 councillors elected every four years.
 Meetings are held at the Sandbach Town Hall complex.

 Mayor

-The current mayor, Cllr Kathryn Flavel, was elected to the seat of Mayor for 2022/23.
-Her charities include Sandbach Animal Rescue and Cheshire Arts for Health.
+The current mayor, Cllr Laura Crane, was elected to the seat of Mayor for 2023/24.
+Her charities include Ettiley Heath Playing Field and Rubys Fund.